 12. FORCE MAJEURE

 Either Party shall be excused from performing its obligations under this Agreement during the time and to the extent that it is prevented from performing by a cause beyond its control, including, but not limited to: any incidence of fire, flood, earthquake or acts of nature, including adverse winter weather; strikes or labor actions; commandeering material, products, or facilities by the federal, state or local government; and/or national fuel shortage; when satisfactory evidence of such cause is presented to the other Party, and provided further that such non-performance is beyond the control and is not due to the fault or negligence of the Party not performing.
-In no event, however, shall this provision eliminate the City’s obligation to make payment to the County for work performed in accordance with this Agreement.
+In no event, however, shall this provision eliminate the City’s obligation to make payment to the County for services performed in accordance with this Agreement.

 13. WAIVER OF DEFAULT

 Waiver of any default shall not be deemed to be a waiver of any subsequent default.
-Waiver of breach of any provision of this Agreement shall not be deemed to be a waiver of any other or subsequent breach and shall not be construed to be a modification of the terms of this Agreement unless stated to be such in writing, signed by authorized Parties and attached to the original Agreement.
+Waiver of breach of any provision of this Agreement shall not be deemed to be a waiver of any other or subsequent breach and shall not be construed to be a modification of the terms of this Agreement unless stated to be such in writing, signed by authorized Parties and attached to the Agreement as an exhibit.

 14. ASSIGNMENT

-This Agreement shall be binding upon the Parties, their successors, and assigns; provided, however, that neither Party shall assign or transfer in any manner any interest, obligation or benefit of this Agreement without the other’s prior written consent.
+This Agreement shall be binding upon the Parties, their successors, and assigns; provided, however, that neither Party shall assign nor transfer in any manner any interest, obligation or benefit of this Agreement without the other’s prior written consent.

 15. NO THIRD PARTY BENEFICIARIES